-Smart is now a mother of two with her husband of five years, Matthew Gilmour, whom she met in Paris in 2009 on a Mormon mission trip.
-She said on Today earlier this week that she's already assuring her 2-year-old daughter Chloe that the child can tell her mom anything—and Smart will always be on her daughter's side.
+Smart met her husband, Matthew Gilmour, on a Mormon mission trip to Paris in 2009.
+She said on Today in 2017 that she was already assuring Chloé, who was 2 at the time, that she could tell her mom anything—and Smart would always be on her daughter's side.

 "I always tell her, 'No one has the right to hurt you.
 No one has the right to scare you or make you feel afraid.
 And if anyone hurts you, you tell mama,'" Smart said.
 "If I say it enough, and I'm there, she can tell me and she knows I have her corner.
 She knows she can come to me.
 I will fight for her and I will believe her."

 Son James was born in 2017 and daughter Olivia followed in 2018, the same year Smart published her second book, Where There's Hope: Healing, Moving Forward and Never Giving Up.